 Postural and alignment work via yoga

-Floortime/child directed interventions with autistic individuals
+Patient directed interventions with neurodivergent individuals

-Strength based treatment/functional life skills for older individuals with disabilities
+Strength based treatment/functional life skills/targeting fulfillment

 Jodi also provides wellness coaching for adults including postural/alignment work, yoga private lessons, elimination of oral habits, improving cranio-facial-respiratory health, etc. and outdoor unstructured play experiences for children and families.
-She is currently training in John Barnes Myofascial Release (MFR).

 Max Doman, MS, CCC-SLP, PC